cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Notice how:
+Note how:

 * You recognize `NewGameCreated` and `GameRejected` as constant values defined in your Go code.
 They were associated with t a `key` of `"action"`.
-* It looks you will add `GameForfeited` at some point.
 * Because events are arrays of key/value pairs, you need to go through them to find what you want.
 Unless you decide to proactively index your events as part of a later optimization.
 * It uses two new functions `handleEventCreate` and `handleEventReject`.
 You can create them and put `console.log(event)` in them to explore what these objects are.

 ## Handle one create event

 This is where you finally update your `db` with the information provided.
-But first, define a convenience function in `createIndexer`:
+Define a convenience function in `createIndexer`:

 ```typescript
 const getAttributeValueByKey = (attributes: Attribute[], key: string): string | undefined => {